Table Shuffleboard History and Photos

 Brief Overview of the History of Table Shuffleboard

-Back in 15th Century England, folks played a game of sliding a "great" (a large British coin of the day worth about four pence) down a table.
+Back in 15th Century England, folks played a game of sliding a "groat" (a large British coin of the day worth about four pence) down a table.
 The game was called shove-groat and/or slide-groat.
 Later, a silver penny was used and the name of the game became shove-penny and/or shovel-penny.
 The game was played by the young and old, and was a favorite pastime in the great country houses of Staffordshire, Winchester and Wiltshire.
-While our Founding Fathers were busy putting together the makings of this great country, there were big shuffleboard matches being conducted throughout the colonies.

 Shovelboard Shuffleboard History

+While our Founding Fathers were busy putting together the makings of this great country, there were big shuffleboard matches being conducted throughout the colonies.
 Shuffleboard was popular among the English soldiers as well as the colonists.
+In fact, Bridget Bishop, the first woman executed during the Salem Witch Trials, was sentenced because she allowed Shuffleboard in her tavern.
 In his play, "The Crucible," concerning the historic witch trials of Salem, Mass., Arthur Miller wrote: "In 1692, there was a good supply of ne'er-do-wells who dallied at the shuffleboard in Bridget Bishop's Tavern."
 That item provides a written record of the entrance of the game into the New World.
 The fame of the game spread, and soon it came upon the public scene in more ways than one.

 In 1848, in New Hanover, Pennsylvania, a case of "The State vs. John Bishop" to decide the question, "Is shuffle- board a game of chance or a game of skill?" came up for trail.
 The judge ruled thus: "Though the defendant kept a public gaming table, as charged, and though diverse persons played thereat and bet spirituous liquors on the game, the game was not a game of chance, but was altogether a game of skill."
 The game shed its crude beginnings when American cabinetmakers such as Hepplewhite and Duncan Phyfe turned out some of their finest inlaid cabinet work on shuffleboard game tables for the wealthy homes of New York City.